Nesper94/Metabiome/documentation/source/user-manual.rst

 Metabiome was built under different bioinformatics considerations to simplify its use.
 Prior to installation you require:

-1. Linux terminal. if you are a windows user, you can use a virtual machine.
+1. Linux terminal.
+If you are a windows user, you can use a virtual machine.
 For more information, please check `VirtualBox <https://www.virtualbox.org/>`_.
 2. CONDA as a package manager.
 We recommend installing MINICONDA as it contains all necessary packages, and can be downloaded from `this page <https://docs.conda.io/en/latest/miniconda.html#linux-installers>`_.
 To install it, run the following commands:

 .. code-block:: bash